oalders/is/README.md

 is there tmux && echo "we have tmux"
 ```

+### user

+#### sudoer

+Returns 1 if the current appears to be able to `sudo` without being prompted for a password.

+This is useful for scripts where you want to install via `sudo`, but you don't
+want the script to be interactive.
+That means you can skip installing things
+that require `sudo` and handle them in some other place.

 ### known

 Prints known information about a resource to `STDOUT`.
 Returns `0` on success